 While gallon milk jugs work for storing water, they are still somewhat inefficient.
 It takes a lot of gallon containers to store enough water so that you can be sure of meeting your family’s needs.
 You might want to up your game to some larger containers.

-The blue plastic chemical drums you see everywhere are a common replacement for those gallon jugs, allowing you to put 55 gallons of water in one container, which can go in the basement, shed or garage.
+The blue plastic chemical drums you see everywhere are a common replacement for those gallon jugs, allowing you to put 55 gallons of water in one container, which can go in the basement, shed, or garage.
 While these containers are cheap when buying them used, you want to be careful about them.
 The last thing you need is some poisonous chemical residue remaining in the drum to contaminate your water supply.

-If you buy these drums, always be sure to buy ones which still have the label on them, so that you can see what they originally contained.
+If you buy these drums, always be sure to buy the ones that still have the label on them, so that you can see what they originally contained.
 Armed with that information, you can find out if the chemical is dangerous and what you need to use to clean it out of the drum.
 That will solve that problem.

-Tanks of Water
+Tanks for Stockpiling Water

 Another alternative in the used container market is what they call IBCs, which stands for “intermediate bulk containers.”
-These are roughly four foot cube plastic containers surrounded by an aluminum framework.
+These are roughly four-foot cube plastic containers surrounded by an aluminum framework.
 They hold 175 gallons of water and will have a drain outlet at the bottom.
 This makes them an ideal water storage container.
 Just use the same precautions about properly cleaning them before use.